Patient Care Assistant

 The Patient Care Assistant Technical Certificate of Credit prepares students with rigorous classroom training and practice as well as the clinical experiences to perform a full range of patient care duties or services under nursing or medical direction.
 This includes taking vital signs, obtaining lab specimens, assisting with activities of daily living, observing and charting patient information, and reporting appropriate information to supervisors.
 Students who successfully complete the Patient Care Assistant Technical Certificate of Credit may be eligible to sit for the National Nurse Aide Assessment Program (NNAAP) which determines competency to become enrolled in the State Nurse Aide Registry.

 Program Length: 2 Semesters

 Estimated Program Cost: $3,200

 - Must be 16 years of age

-- Students must maintain a 2.0 grade point average in all core courses and a "B" in Nurse Aide Fundamentals to graduate.
+- Student Performance/Graduation Requirements: Students must maintain a 2.0 grade point average in all essential courses as required and a "B" in Nurse Aide Fundamentals to graduate.

 Blood and Airborne Pathogens: Students enrolled in Category I and II programs at Atlanta Technical College will be performing tasks in which there is a normal occurrence for exposure to blood, other potentially infectious body materials, and airborne pathogens.
 These tasks will be performed in the classroom, laboratory, and clinical activities for each occupational training program/course.
 Students will be required to present documentation of Hepatitis B and Tuberculosis immunizations as a result of potential occupational exposure.
 Students should contact their program directors for more information.
 Policies and procedures regarding blood and airborne pathogens may be reviewed at www.tcsg.org/tcsgpolicy/menu.html.